Shell Energy broadband - the Broadband Genie review

 Shell Energy router

 All deals include a free Wi-Fi router.
 For many existing customers this is the same model (Technicolor TG588V V2) supplied by First Utility.
 Unfortunately, this is quite outdated by current standards as it only offers 802.11n Wi-Fi and doesn’t support the faster 802.11ac Wi-Fi.
 It also lacks multiple antennas, which can improve the signal.
 It does have a USB connection for file and printer sharing, and there are four wired network ports, but they don’t support gigabit transfer speeds.

 Shell Energy home phone

 No inclusive calls are provided with Shell Energy deals, which is a good thing if you don’t often use the landline.
 If you do make calls on a regular basis then you can choose to add one of the following call packages:

-- Anytime Plus: £9 Anytime calling to UK landlines and UK mobiles.
+- Anytime: £10.
+Anytime calling to UK landlines and UK mobiles.

-- International Call Package: £6.
-600 minutes to 40 international destinations, 75% discount to mobiles in those same destinations.
-50% discount on calls to all other destinations.
+- International Call Package: £7.
+Anytime calls to landlines in 54 countries, 50% discount to calls to other countries.
 Only available with one of the above packages.

 Shell Energy broadband review conclusion

 Our Shell Energy broadband rating: 3 / 5

 But it is a budget provider and that is reflected in its packages.
 While cheap, Shell doesn’t provide the kind of extras you can find with other ISPs.
-Cheaper petrol is a nice bonus, but it’s only a small discount and you have to fill up at Shell.
+Saving on petrol is a nice bonus, but it’s only a small discount and you have to fill up at Shell.
 The bundled Wi-Fi router on fibre packages is good, but ADSL customers will receive an older model that doesn't support faster Wi-Fi standards that are now commonplace.

 You should also be aware of the vague fair usage policy tucked away in the terms and conditions.
 While Shell says all its broadband packages are unlimited, it also states that it may “change your service” if you “place excessive bandwidth demands on the broadband service for continued periods”.
 There’s no explanation of what it considers excessive, and while it’s only likely to be an issue for a minority there are plenty of other packages which offer fully unlimited and unrestricted connectivity.